PaloAltoNetworks/SkilletBuilder/docs/builder_tools.rst

 Import to panHandler as part of the Skillet Builder sandbox.
 The skillets are part of the ``Skillet Builder`` collection.

 |

 Generate a Skillet
 ------------------

 Used to generate an XML configuration skillet for PAN-OS or Panorama.
-The generator creates an output of xpath and XML element snippets by analyzing the difference between two XML configuration files.
+The generator creates an output of XPath and XML element snippets by analyzing the difference between two XML configuration files.

 .. image:: images/Generate_Skillet_tile.png
    :width: 300
+   :align: center

 Generate a Skillet steps: